 Looking to unwind after a busy day of Riverside activities?
 The Inland Empire has plenty of bars to choose from.
 Join a public wine tasting at Canyon Crest Winery, where they use local grapes from Temecula wine country.
 Crack some billiards or play some darts while enjoying one of the 13 beers on tap at Shooters Bar & Billiards.
 Taste some of Riverside’s premium drafts like the Scaldis Blonde Triple or Rare Barrel Crocodile Fun-dee at Thompson Brewing Company.
 Try the Euryale Brewing Company signature drafts based on Greek goddesses and relax with signature pretzels.
 Burst out in song at the regular karaoke nights at Brooks Bar, or take part in guided painting sessions of outdoor scenery.
 Go to the speakeasy-inspired tavern The Brickwood, which serves beer flights in an industrially designed space.
 Or check out Riverside’s premier cocktail lounge, The Lobby, which serves smoking cocktails and specialty items on tiki Tuesday!

 Moving to Riverside?
 Extra Space Storage has storage facilities throughout SoCal that can help with your transition.
-Find self storage near you!
+Find Riverside storage near you!